nwillis/my-dev-setup/README.md

 # nw-shell-setup
-My development environment config files and setup notes.
+My personal development environment config files and setup notes.

+If you use a Mac mini M1 and Chromebook at the same time, and coincidentally(almost impossible) you use a HMD as the display device.
+This repo maybe helpful, and most importantly, we should be friends.

 ## TODO
 ### Shell